Ku Klux Klan: Political role

 In Alabama, Klan members advocated better public schools, effective Prohibition enforcement, expanded road construction, and other political measures to benefit lower-class white people.
 By 1925, the Klan was a political force in the state, as leaders such as J. Thomas Heflin, David Bibb Graves, and Hugo Black tried to build political power against the Black Belt wealthy planters, who had long dominated the state.
 In 1926, with Klan support, Bibb Graves won the Alabama governor's office.
 He was a former Klan chapter head.
 He pushed for increased education funding, better public health, new highway construction, and pro-labor legislation.
 Because the Alabama state legislature refused to redistrict until 1972, and then under court order, the Klan was unable to break the planters' and rural areas' hold on legislative power.

 Scholars and biographers have recently examined Hugo Black's Klan role.
 Ball finds regarding the KKK that Black "sympathized with the group's economic, nativist, and anti-Catholic beliefs".
 Newman says Black "disliked the Catholic Church as an institution" and gave over 100 anti-Catholic speeches to KKK meetings across Alabama in his 1926 election campaign.
 Black was elected US senator in 1926 as a Democrat.
 In 1937 President Franklin D. Roosevelt appointed Black to the Supreme Court without knowing how active in the Klan he had been in the 1920s.
-He was confirmed by his fellow Senators before the full KKK connection was known; Justice Black said he left the Klan when he became a senator.
+He was confirmed by his fellow senators before the full KKK connection was known; Justice Black said he left the Klan when he became a senator.

+Although the KKK has generally been seen as anti-labor, according to historian Thomas R. Pegram, "local Klans supported striking white Protestant workers" but opposed mixed-race labor unions, and working-class Klan "sympathies complicated urban socialist politics in the Midwest".